AdaptiveCity/sensor_pycom/pygate/README.md

 These instructions are for "UniOfCam-IoT" but the `config_wlan.json` file created below will allow connection to any WiFi network with a WPA passphrase.

-A guide available here: https://help.uis.cam.ac.uk/service/wi-fi/unicam-iot-wifi

-The actual registration site is here: https://uws-cppm-a1.wireless.cam.ac.uk/guest/mac_index.php

-After entering the wlan mac address, you will receive an email with a unique passphrase.

 Copy the file `pygate/config_wlan.json` to `secrets/pygate-010203_config_wlan.json`.

 Edit that file to contain the credentials for your device, e.g.